Neurons for Patch Intelligence

-Ivanti Patch Intelligence gathers and aggregates data to help manage, prioritize and streamline patching in your environment.
+Ivanti Neurons for Patch Intelligence gathers and aggregates data to help manage, prioritize and streamline patching in your environment.

-You can filter and sort the patches by severity, which gives you a priority order to apply patches that resolve the largest problems first—for example, Security Critical and Security Important—you can filter and sort the patches by severity, and also use bulletin and patch threat scores, internal and externally reported issues, and a trending score related to social media posts to highlight the amount of activity around individual patches.
+To help you to prioritize patches that resolve the largest problems first—for example, Security Critical and Security Important—you can filter and sort the patches by severity, and also use bulletin and patch threat scores, internal and externally reported issues, and a trending score related to social media posts to highlight the amount of activity around individual patches.

-Not only is Patch Intelligence a proactive tool used by IT Ops teams to plan the deployment of patches, it can also be used reactively.
+Not only is Neurons for Patch Intelligence a proactive tool used by IT Ops teams to plan the deployment of patches, it can also be used reactively.
 For example, technical support investigating an issue can check the reliability ratings and feedback for recently applied patches that may be pertinent to the issue they're investigating.

-To access Patch Intelligence, click Software > Patch Intelligence in the left navigation pane.
+To access Neurons for Patch Intelligence, click Software > Patch Intelligence in the left navigation pane.